 ASAP is dedicated to representing the voice of the field with policymakers at the state and federal levels.

-Alcoholism and Substance Abuse Providers of New York State’s (ASAP) mission is to support organizations, groups, and individuals that prevent and alleviate the profound personal, social and economic consequences of alcohol and substance use disorders in New York State.
+Alcoholism and Substance Abuse Providers of New York State (ASAP) mission is to support organizations, groups and individuals that prevent and alleviate the profound personal, social and economic consequences of addiction in New York State.